-Perhaps you are on the GAPS diet, eat low carb, or do Paleo.
+Perhaps you are on the GAPS diet, eat low carb, or do paleo.
 Personally, I just feel better when I don't eat a lot of grains, beans, and white potatoes – even when the grains and beans are properly prepared through soaking, sprouting, or fermenting.
 I feel less bloated, less cranky, and even have clearer skin.

-The solution to eating grain-free on a budget to fill your plate with lots of veggies, add a generous helping of fat (for your health and to fill you up), and include conservative amount of protein (to save $).
+I've found that the solution to eating grain free on a budget is to fill your plate with lots of veggies, add a generous helping of fat (for your health and to fill you up), and include conservative amount of protein (to save $).

-So here are ten of my favorite grain free, low-carb, comfort dishes – chocked full of nutritious fats, tummy filling veggies, and a smidge of protein – that fit my new frugal budget.
+These are low-carb comfort dishes – chocked full of nutritious fats, tummy filling veggies, and a smidgen of protein – that fit my new frugal budget:

-- Spaghetti Squash Bolognese
+- Spaghetti squash bolognese

 - Braised cabbage, onions, and kale with Thai coconut curry sauce

-- Slow cooked meat with a bunch of veggies (Pork and Sauerkraut is a current favorite, but I just did pork with a nearly discarded pie pumpkin from Halloween – so good.)
+- Slow cooked meat with a bunch of veggies – pork and sauerkraut is a current favorite, but I just did pork with a nearly discarded pie pumpkin from Halloween – so good

-- Veggie ‘mac' and Cheese Casserole – (I use carrots, peas, cauliflower, and onions or whatever is on hand)
+- Veggie ‘mac' and cheese casserole – I use carrots, peas, cauliflower, and onions or whatever is on hand

-- Roast chicken with cauliflower mash, gravy, and greens (leftovers can make 1-2 meals)
+- Roast chicken with cauliflower mash, gravy, and greens – leftovers can make 1-2 meals

-- Spaghetti squash “linguini” with clam sauce (a great way to stretch this nutrient dense food)
+- Spaghetti squash “linguini” with clam sauce – a great way to stretch this nutrient dense food

-Tonight’s dinner?
 A hybrid of #1 and 2 – braised cabbage in bolognese sauce topped with a bit of cheese and butter.
 Delish!